 City staff have completed two rounds of internal review of the City of Anderson's MSR / SOI Update and provided LAFCO staff with suggested revisions.
-LAFCO staff have incorporated City feedback and have prepared a Commission Draft of the MSR / SOI Update for initial Commission and public review at this October 3, 2024, meeting.
+LAFCO staff incorporated City feedback and prepared a Public Draft of the MSR / SOI Update for initial Commission and public review at the October 3, 2024, meeting.